 19 – Chester Carlson, the inventor of the Xerox photocopying process, dies.

-24 – The musical Hair opens in London.
+24 – The American hippie musical Hair opens in London.

-03 – George Wallace announces third party candidacy for US elections.
+03 – George Wallace announces American Independent Party candidacy for US elections.

 04 – Czech leaders accede to Soviet demands to dismantle liberal reforms.

 05 – Police use batons and water cannons to break up a civil rights march in Londonderry, Northern Ireland.
 The demonstrators retaliate with petrol bombs and at least 30 people, including MP Gerard Fitt, are injured.

 11 – America launches the first manned Apollo mission.
 Captain Walter Schirra, Major Donn Eisele and R Walter Cunningham are launched in Apollo 7 and make 163 orbits in 260 hours 9 minutes and 3 seconds.
 They make live TV broadcasts from space.

 17 – Black American athletes Tommie Smith and John Carlos stage a silent protest against racial discrimination at the Mexico Olympics by standing with their heads bowed and black-gloved hands raised as the American National Anthem played during the award ceremony for their gold and bronze medals in the 200m.
 The two athletes are suspended from their national team, expelled from the Olympic village and sent home to America.